Suchti18/jpackageTUI/README.md

     go build .\cmd\jpackageTUI\
     ```

-After running `go build` an executable file was generated in the project folder.
+After running `go build`, an executable file will be generated in the project folder.

 ---

-## AI Disclaimer
+## 🤖 AI Disclaimer

 AI helped in following areas:
 * Debugging